jsxgraph/jsxgraph_website/src/resources/plugins/_plugins.section.md

 ![STACK]({{ relBase }}/media/logos-external/logo-stack.png)

-The combination of STACK and JSXGraph enables the creation of assessment questions with visual input.
-In such tasks, students respond by performing visual actions—for example, by moving a point to specific coordinates or transforming a geometric figure.
+The combination of STACK and JSXGraph enables the creation of assessment questions with visual input in automated online testing environments.
+In such tasks, students respond through visual interactions—for example, by moving a point to specific coordinates or transforming geometric objects.

+JSXGraph can be used not only for capturing visual input but also for merely illustrating or visualizing the question prompt.
+JSXGraph is already integrated into STACK and does not require separate installation.
+However, it is important to note that the JSXGraph component provided within STACK is designed exclusively for use inside STACK and does not replace the general-purpose JSXGraph filter.

 [STACK plugin](https://docs.stack-assessment.org/en/Specialist_tools/JSXGraph/)